Collision Avoidance Systems Guide

 A collision avoidance system, also known as a driver assistance system, is an in-vehicle technology designed to prevent or decrease the severity of an impending collision.
 It does not typically have the features to help fleets predict when collisions are most likely to occur—this system is designed to prevent an incident immediately prior to it happening.

-The most common types of collision prevention systems are:
+Here are the common types of collision prevention systems:

 - Forward collision warning (FCW), which includes impact alerts (IAs), following distance alerts (FDAs), and stationary object alerts (SOA)

 - Automatic braking system (ABS) or Automatic Emergency Braking (AEB)

 Yes, collision avoidance systems can be incredibly effective, but there are some caveats.
 Warnings from collision avoidance systems must be appropriate and timely—when they achieve this balance, they can help prevent accidents, as well as reduce distracted driving, improve safe driving behavior, and teach drivers how to identify problems before they unfold.

 A recent study highlights the benefits of collision avoidance devices.
 Using U.S. police-reported crash data, the Insurance Institute for Highway Safety (IIHS) published a 2016 report stating that vehicles equipped with front crash prevention are much less likely to rear-end other vehicles.

 The report found that “Systems with automatic braking reduce rear-end crashes by about 40 percent on average, while forward collision warning alone cuts them by 23 percent…The auto brake systems also greatly reduce injury crashes.”